 Half the point of the game is that there are cards that will never be part of player’s stories or their house, however these usually amount to only 2 cards per game, and then only in later games, so probably there are an average of a little under 20 cards that the group will never see.
 Two thirds of haunts will remain unplayed during the campaign, but that’s no hardship because the game remains playable after the campaign is over.

 As good as it is for Life Length, Betrayal: Legacy offers very little in the way of satisfying advancement for players.
 There is a constant sense that the house is changing and you’re usually a part of that, but you have very little direct control and you’re never really advancing your family or your corner of the house.
-If you appreciate the process of building your own copy of a game and being part of a half collaborative story half roller coaster ride then it’s a lot of fun, but its not a generally satisfying progress.
+If you appreciate the process of building your own copy of a game and being part of a half collaborative story half roller coaster ride then it’s a lot of fun, but its not generally satisfying progress.

 Betrayal inherently adds new rules every single game, only to drop them the game after, as such there are very few permanent additions to the overall rule book and (from memory) only one post the first couple of campaign games.
 Any rules confusion is no more than the standard for Betrayal.

-The game cares little or nothing whether players are consistent across games, certainly if they are willing to take over each other’s ‘familys’, the only reason not to do so is thematic.
+The game cares little or nothing whether players are consistent across games, certainly if they are willing to take over each other’s ‘families’, the only reason not to do so is thematic.
 Particularly for a group with less than 5 regular members a family can be left over for casual players to hop on and off of quite easily.

 Betrayal: Legacy has an over-arching storyline, however there is a strong sense that the game by game stories have very little connection to each other and little connection to the overall story.
 The final story can be failed or beaten but the whole arc can’t be significantly directed by player actions.

 In conclusion, if you have played all the haunts in your basic copy of Betrayal (and especially in Widows Walk) then you’ll love Betrayal: Legacy (but then you probably have it).
 If you’ve played and enjoyed Betrayal and like Legacy games you’ll enjoy Betrayal: Legacy.
 Other than that, Betrayal is an odd beast, its Ameritrash turned up to 11 and its Legacy version cranks it to a solid 12+ and if you’re unsure if you’ll like it then you probably won’t.
-But if you’re willing to be disappointed/enraged in return for a chance of being delighted and you’re willing to give up on balance in return for gloopy great dollops of theme then Betrayal might tick your boxes, plus its been out enough now to pick up at a more reasonable price for a roll of the dice.
+But if you’re willing to be disappointed/enraged in return for a chance of being delighted and you’re willing to give up on balance in return for gloopy great dollops of theme then Betrayal might tick your boxes, plus its been out long enough now to pick up at a more reasonable price for a roll of the dice.